-Nowadays, companies are turning to phone interviews more and more to start the recruiting process.
-Phone screens or initial interviews are your first chance to make an impression on a potential employer so it’s important to treat them just as seriously as you would an in-person interview.
+In Cedar Rapids and Iowa City, companies are turning to phone interviews to start the recruiting process.
+Phone screens or initial interviews are your first chance to make an impression on a potential employer.
+So it’s important to treat them just as seriously as you would an in-person interview.
+Especially because they determine whether the HR professional will advance you on to the next round.
 Below are some tips to help perfect your phone interview skills and help you land that job.

 Just like with a face-to-face interview, it’s imperative to be as prepared as possible for a phone interview.
 Schedule your phone interview when you know you’ll be free and able to take the call in a quiet space.
+This needs to be a distraction-free zone.
 Have a copy of your resume, cover letter and original job description on hand.
 Read the job description thoroughly and prepare anecdotes for when you’ve performed the listed duties.
 It’s also helpful to have information about the company, the person you’re interviewing with and a list of potential questions.

 The more research you do on the industry, the company and the specific people you’ll be meeting with the better impression you’ll make.